XiaoliChan/RedCaddy/README.md

 3433:https:192.168.85.133:10004
 ```
 - **Q: What is "warden"?**
-A: Warden is a whitelist function to protect your teamserver port, this will generate a random link with random secure strings.
+A: Warden is a whitelist function feature to protect your teamserver port, this will generate a random link with random secure strings.
 The user without the ability to connect to teamserver before trigged it ("warden" behind 443 means handling the link on port 443).

 - Pass arguments the generator.py needed, then hit enter.
+`python generator.py -f jquery-c2.4.3.profile -l [Ethernet Interface IP Address] -r chains.list -c CN -o Caddyfile`
 ![image](https://user-images.githubusercontent.com/30458572/195813570-bb067849-e606-4a8f-b2e6-595ff0321aa0.png)

 - Run caddy with caddyfile which is generated :)